-We always try to understand participant’s goals and expectations, and give our most honest advice about the decision of joining or not.
-This is not lead by the skills, but for the willingness to photograph, learn, and share.
-That way, we can make sure we are all on the same page and we have the best possible experience during the tour.
+We always try to understand each participant’s goals and expectations, and give our most honest advice about the decision of joining or not.
+As we said, the skills don’t matter, but it’s important to be willing to photograph, learn, and share.
+That way, we can make sure we are all on the same page and have the best possible experience during the tour.

-As you can see, our tours are not for everyone, but if you identify yourself with the above statements, you can take for granted that you’ll enjoy a lifetime experience!
+As you can see, our tours are not for everyone, but if you are in tune with these values, take for granted that you’ll enjoy a lifetime experience!

 Not at all.

 Our Photo tours are attended from casual hobbyists to seasoned pros.

 The learning curve of each person is different, but we make sure that everyone can take something from our Tours; From getting started with photography to a more in-depth guidance about how to improve your vision or how to hone your processing skills to the next level.

 Everyone brings their own experience and vision to the table and you won’t only benefit from the instructor-participant experience but also from the general group knowledge.

 There is no age limit to join a Capture the atlas Photo tour.